Individual Electoral Registration

 If you are registering to vote for the first time, you will need to provide your name, national insurance number and date of birth.
 Under IER you will be able to do this online.
 Once your details have been checked, you will be added to the register.

-Registering will be easy and will only take approximately 5 minutes.
+Registering is easy and only takes approximately 5 minutes.